semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 ### Static information (does not need Skeleton)

-- Text, data and components that do not depend on user actions and product settings.
+- Text, data and components that don’t depend on user actions and product settings.
 - Product name.
 - Widget titles, tips.
 - Table headers.
 - Components of the action, which are buttons, inputs, toggles and pills.

-These components do not require additional loading and can be displayed immediately.
+These components don’t require additional loading and can be displayed immediately.

 ### Dynamic information (should be skeletonized)